nicolaferraro/nicolaferraro.github.io/_posts/2016-09-25-apache-camel-meets-spring-boot.md

 A Camel Spring-Boot application now automatically provides reliable health checks at the endpoint `/health`, leveraging the Spring-Boot actuator module.
-This is a fundamental requirement for any microservice living in a cloud environment, because it allows the cloud provider (eg. Kubernetes) to detect any anomaly and take corrective actions.
+This is a fundamental requirement for any microservice living in a cloud environment, because it allows the cloud platform (eg. Kubernetes) to detect any anomaly and take corrective actions.

 Indeed, one of the big news in the context of Microservices is that much effort has been made to improve Camel's compatibility with **Spring-Boot**.